BlinkMobility/BLINK/Topics.md

 **proposed hack topic:**
 There are different approaches.
 On one hand it is interesting to show the traffic situation graphically (for example categorisation of streets) and enable the inhabitants to choose a better route (kind of self-regulation).
 On the other hand, it is possible to improve the cantonal processes with software so that traffic can be better distributed through the city.
 More information at saturday :)

+## BaselStat - An Open Data Search Engine

+Nowadays, an enormous amount of data is generated every day.
+Unfortunately, this data is mostly available on different sources and stored in different file formats.

+We would like to create our own open data search engine with all available statistical data from the Kanton Basel Stadt.
+Thus, the exploration of these records should become easy and intuitive, as if one would be googeling any topic.

+The public API would allow other developers to create their own applications.
+Of course our frontend also retrieves its data from the public API.

+Additionally to our Web Application we would like to create a visualisation by using the Microsoft HoloLens.

+Team:
+* Denise Bauman
+* Fabrizio Parrillo
+* Quentin Garnier
+* ... you?
+Join our team and clone the [repo](https://github.com/FUUbi/BaselStat).
 ***
 -> complement with YOUR ideas: ...